-Community living is centrally important to the experience of attending Saint John's University.
-As such, Saint John's students are required to live on campus throughout their enrollment as undergraduate students.
+Community living is central to the experience of attending Saint John's University.
+As such, Saint John's students must live on campus throughout their enrollment as undergraduate students.

 For more detailed information, including request forms, current students can visit our Intranet Website.

-The Residency Requirement Exemption Committee will determine, based on specific criteria, which students will be granted an exemption to live off campus.
-There are many factors that go into the committee deciding whether or not to allow a student to be released from this requirement.
+The Residency Requirement Exemption Committee will determine, based on specific criteria, which students may be granted an Exemption from the Residency Requirement.
+Many factors go into the committee deciding whether or not to allow a student to be released from this requirement.
 These factors may include, but are not limited to:

-There are some immediate criteria for denial of requests for off campus release.
+There are some immediate criteria for denial of requests for an Exemption from the Residency Requirement.
 These criteria include, but are not limited to: